tc39/notes/meetings/2017-01/jan-25.md

 JLZ: You should remember the problems with stack frame elision from the tail call discussions.

 JHD: again, during these discussions, stacks came up.
 Mark or I, one of us said we are not intending to normatively require or prevent omissions

-MS: I think I asked specifically that not all frames would have to appear.
+MLS: I think I asked specifically that not all frames would have to appear.
 Thank you for doing that in this proposal.

 JHD: Thank you, I intend to do that.

 MF: I like this proposal, I'm very much in favor of it.
 Early in the discussion we discussed a convenience API where a function is given and all appearances of that function in the stack trace are censored.

 JHD: I went back and forth if i would include that in this proposal.
 This is hard enough that I think it should be a follow-on as options to the System.getStack call.
 I'd like to be able to black box react or jquery, etc.